shrutichapadia/CheatSheet/Git_LargeFileStorage_CheatSheet.md

       $ git lfs track "*.psd"
       $ git lfs track "*.gif"

-Git lfs track pattern of all files .extention track with "*.extention" track all files with that extention.
+Git lfs track pattern of all files .extension track with "*.extension" track all files with that extension.

 ### Step 5: